Bukola Saraki: Paris Club loan

 The EFCC reportedly indicted aides of the Senate President, Bukola Saraki in an alleged laundering of up to N3.5 billion from the Paris Club Loan Refund.
 The EFCC investigation was presented to President Muhammadu Buhari in a report delivered on 10 March, five days before the Senate rejected acting EFCC chairman, Ibrahim Magu.

 Offa robbery investigation

 On 5 April 2018, armed robbers attacked five commercial banks in Offa community, Kwara State, killing at least 30 persons, including police officers.
 Saraki was invited by the Nigeria Police for questioning—due to a plot by the Inspector General of Police to implicate him.
 However, he was subsequently cleared of all charges.
 Three years later, petitions were brought forward before the Kwara State Judicial Panel of Enquiry on End SARS on 6 January 2021, by two individuals alleging that officers of the disbanded Special Anti-robbery Squad (SARS) forced them to implicate Bukola Saraki in the 2018 Offa robbery through torture.
+However, in 2026, the government of AbdulRahman AbdulRazaq reopened the robbery case, indicting both Saraki and former governor Abdulfatah Ahmed.
+Kwara State also dismissed claims by the former Senate President that a report from the Federal Ministry of Justice cleared him of involvement in the 2018 Offa robbery.